-There's a fourteen day forecast.
-Tap on each day to see the predominant weather for that day, along with the high and low, sun rise/set and wind speed and direction.
+For future-gazers, the app offers a fourteen-day forecast.
+Tap on each day to see the predominant weather for that day, along with the high and low, sunrise/set, wind speed, direction and more.

 Met Office Weather

-The Yahoo Weather app was actually the winner of an Apple Design Award 2013 and it's obvious why, the backdrop is a beautiful photograph of your location or the weather right now taken from Flickr.
+The Yahoo Weather app is actually the winner of an Apple Design Award and it's obvious why; the backdrop is a beautiful photograph of your location or the weather right now taken from Flickr.

-Scroll down on the screen to see an hourly forecast, and the option of a five day forecast or a 10 day forecast.
+Scroll down on the screen to see an hourly forecast, and the option of a five-day or 10-day forecast.

 Even further down the page you can see more detail about the current weather, including the 'feels like' temperature, humidity, visibility and UV.
 There is also a Today and a Tonight forecast.

 Below that is the Precipitation levels expected over the next day or so, split up according to Evening, Night, Overnight, and Early Morn.

 Then there is Wind & Pressure and Sun and Moon phases.
 What more do you need?

 Want to know when it is going to rain?
 Dark Sky is the only app we’ve used that puts all of its efforts specifically into answering that exact question.
 It’s so good at what it does, we rarely need to open it anymore - notifications dutifully keep us apprised of when the wet stuff is on its way.